Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 necrotic damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 # Shadowling
-Starting at 17th level, when you take the [[hide]] action, you automatically succeed.
+Starting at 17th level, when you take the [[hide]] action, you automatically succeed if you are in conditions that would normally allow hiding.